fei407/FL-Research-Highlight/README.md

 # FL-Research-Highlight

-**The purpose of this work is to follow the state-of-the-art works on Federated Learning. **
+**The purpose of this work is to follow the state-of-the-art works on Federated Learning**

 ## Survey